Abel Tasman, New Zealand

 Both North and South Islands are drier on the east coast, rather than on the west, where mountain ranges act as a trap for the moisture-rich winds from the Tasman Sea.
 It is also worth remembering that it is usually a few degrees cooler on the South Island than the North Island and as New Zealand has a maritime climate, the weather can change rapidly.

-Call us on 020 3993 8476 to start planning your holiday to The Resurgence or take a look at our itineraries to New Zealand
+Call us on 858 345 1762 to start planning your vacation to The Resurgence or take a look at our itineraries to New Zealand

 The Resurgence is a small, owner-run eco-lodge in a lovely rural location near the Abel Tasman National Park in the northern stretch of South Island.
 An ideal base for enjoying the great outdoors and day trips on the coast which is just ten minutes away.